Qocotzxin/hi-form/README.md

 ## Upcoming features/fixes

-- Make it work for selects.
 - Global configuration (applies for every field).
 - Option to choose which events should be emitted.
 - Option to emit the whole formData for other events other than submit instead of only formData for the field that emitted the event.
 - Predefined validators.
-- Access formData
+- Access formData through a function.
+- Access form validity state through a function.